General Cleaning for Displays

 • Keep earrings dry.
 Remove them before showering, swimming, or entering a sauna/steam room.
 Never soak earrings in water or cleaning solutions.

 • Store earrings away from sunlight and heat.
-It will help prevent yellowing or colour change in the resin or wings (Avoid leaving them in hot cars or near sunny windows)
+This will help prevent yellowing or colour change in the resin or wings (Avoid leaving them in hot cars or near sunny windows)

 • Gently remove oils and dust with a microfiber cloth.
 Never use alcohol, acetone, or any other solvents.
 If needed, a damp cloth (with water only) can be used to spot clean.
 Dry the earrings immediately afterwards

 • Avoid spraying perfume, hairspray, sunscreen, or other chemicals on the earrings.
-These products can cause the resin to appear dull or cloudy.
+These products can make the resin look dull or cloudy.

 Caring for Bugs & Bones